 I remember the days when you had to buy your phone from THE phone company and it came in any color you wanted as long as it was black.
 There were two versions: desk and wall.

-vaughnrl2003 Premium Member almost 3 years ago
+vaughnrl2003 Premium Member about 3 years ago

 I’ll bet Dad wishes he had a realllly long fly swatter about now.

-sundogusa almost 3 years ago
+sundogusa about 3 years ago

 One of the reasons CALLER ID was invented.

-WhatTha? almost 3 years ago
+WhatTha?
+Premium Member about 3 years ago

 I see Dad’s a southpaw.

-Richard S Russell Premium Member almost 3 years ago
+Richard S Russell Premium Member about 3 years ago

 Every time I see a depiction of a rotary-dial phone, I’m reminded of how area codes were initially doled out by THE Phone Company.
 At the time, the most populous cities in the USA were #1 New York, #2 Chicago, and #3 Los Angeles.
 Since those were where many people lived and businesses operated, they were the most frequently desired long-distance calls.
 And to make it easy to dial there, they got the numbers with the shortest travel distance (to the finger stop and back) on the rotary dial: 212, 312, and 213.
 (Of course, the real shortest distance would’ve started with a 1, but that meant you were trying to get to long distance, and presumably you’d already dialed that before you ever got to the area code.)